seisman/HinetPy/paper/paper.md

 # N.NGUH.E.SAC_PZ  ...
 ```

-The `Client` class is for requesting and downloading waveform data and the `win32` module
-is for processing the WIN32 data and the channels table. `"0101"` is the internal network code
-of the Hi-net network.
-The full list of supported seismic networks and their internal
+`"0101"` is the internal network code of the Hi-net network.
+The full list of supported
-network codes can be obtained via `client.info()`.
+seismic networks and their internal network codes can be obtained via `client.info()`.

 # Key features